Coppock Curve Analysis and Coppock Curve Signals

 Implementation

-The input levels of this indicator may need to be adjusted to better fit the dynamic nature of the currency markets trading.
+The input levels of this indicator may need to be adjusted to fit better the dynamic nature of the currency markets trading.

 More Tutorials: